 Within each stage are steps that the salesperson must take and verifyable outcomes seen from the buyer's perspective.
 For instance, inside the “qualifying” stage, a few steps include identifying the decision makers and stakeholders; validating the industry, company size, and revenue; and uncovering the prospect’s motivations and willingness to change.

 These are all elements of process.
 While there can be some overlap between methodology and process—for instance, the Sandler submarine presents buying “stages” that could form the backbone of a process—the essential quality of a process is that it systematizes the stages and steps to move the sale toward its conclusion.
 Without it, the sales organization will experience chaos.
+(Also, check out this interesting post for some additional thoughts on methodology.)

 Inside each step of the process, the methodology comes to play.
 Within the qualifying stage discussed above, for instance, many sales methodologies teach questioning techniques that the salesperson can use to gather information about the company’s structure, size, and stakeholders.
 Without these techniques, the salesperson might know that they need to find out who the stakeholders are, but might fail because their unskilled approach puts the buyer on the defensive.
 Or they might simply be too afraid to even ask, because they don’t have the skills to do it effectively.